pauljmillar/copy-compare/README.md

 1. Click **Upload Campaign** to open the modal.
 2. Select a PDF or image; AWS Textract extracts text server-side.
 3. Review up to five similar campaigns returned by Supabase.
+4. For the top 2 matches:
+   - If a match doesn't have images stored, the uploaded images are automatically saved to that record
+   - Gemini 2.0 Flash compares the uploaded images with stored images
+5. If similarity > 90% and Gemini confirms image similarity, the UI indicates "Very Likely a Copy".
-4. Confirm a match to increment occurrences, or add a new campaign.
+6. Confirm a match to increment occurrences, or add a new campaign.

+**Image Storage:** Images are stored as base64 data URLs in the database.
+For production with large files, consider migrating to S3/Supabase Storage.

 ### Testing API Routes
 - Upload endpoint: `POST /api/upload` (multipart form, `file` field).